allure-framework/allure-csharp/Allure.XUnit/README.md

 We rely on Harmony that in turn uses MonoMod.Core to:

-1. Report arguments of theories in rare case they aren't reported by xUnit.net itself.
+1. Report arguments of theories in case they aren't reported by xUnit.net itself.
-2. Implement selectie run.
+2. Implement selectie run (test plans).

 Those features are unavailable on ARM64 due to limitations of MonoMod.Core.
 Additionally, they might not work in some other rare circumstances.